- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 The FCA is set to introduce tighter controls for buy, now pay later firms like Klarna and Clearpay.Read more…

 PayPal’s buy now, pay later service splits your shopping into three interest-free payments.
 We look at how to apply, key features and where you can shop.Read more…

 Looking to buy now but pay later in the Black Friday sales?
 Here’s where you can shop with Klarna for the best Black Friday deals and discounts.Read more…

 More guides on Finder

-Buy now, pay later with Klarna on your next laptop with these retailers that offer Klarna.
-Browse our full list of Klarna laptop shops here.
+Buy now, pay later with Klarna on your next furniture order with these furniture stores that offer Klarna.
+Browse our full list of Klarna furniture shops here.

 Clearpay or Klarna: What are the differences and which should you use?

 Check out our comparison of Clearpay vs Klarna and find out which might be the right choice for you.